-Rare, threatened and endangered species lists

-Indicated on maps (e.g. Vulture nesting sites; unique habitats - hills - with concentrations of RT&E spp.)
-Interviews with forest managers

-Management Plan (changes included)
+Rare, threatened and endangered species lists; Maps indicating presence of species (e.g. Vulture nesting and feeding sites; unique habitats - hills - with concentrations of RT&E spp.); Interviews with forest managers; Infield observations; Management Plan (with changes included)

-Indicator 6.4.3 The rare and threatened species and their habitats are protected, including through the provision of conservation zones, protection areas, connectivity, and other direct means for their survival and viability, such as species' recovery programs.
+Indicator 6.4.3 The rare and threatened species\ and their habitats\ are protected, including through the provision of conservation zones\, protection areas\, and other direct means for their survival and viability, such as species' recovery programs.
+Connectivity shall be allowed within the FMU and shall only be prevented with approval from Ministry of Environment and Tourism.

-Farm Maps to include requirements
+Farm Maps to include requirements; Permits from MET and/or other relevant departments

-Indicator 6.4.4 Hunting, fishing, trapping and collection of rare or threatened species is prevented.
+Indicator 6.4.4 Hunting, fishing, trapping and collection of rare or threatened species\ is prevented, or in accordance with the Namibian Nature Conservation Ordinance.

-Permits,

-Field observations.

-Interviews with workers
+Permits; Infield observations; Interviews with workers